sherpa/sherpa/docs/plots/bokeh_backend.rst

 :term:`bokeh` is a plotting library that can be used to create interactive plots, which are rendered in a webbrowser.
 Those plots allow various options to zoom, pan, and scroll out of the box.
-Many additional interactions can be added by the user later, and we also plan make Sherpa use more features of this library in the future.
+Many additional interactions can be added by the user later, and we also plan to make Sherpa use more features of this library in the future.

 .. note::